Arrow icon

 Every cat owner should keep a container of catnip at home so that their furry companion can use it in case he needs to purge.
 Therefore, it is best to visit a plant nursery or a supermarket to purchase it.

-It is very simple to maintain; you only need a little light and water.
+Maintaining it is very simple; you only need a little light and water.
 Consequently, you won't need to worry about keeping it alive.

 Like other animals, cats benefit from grass for their own health.
 But be cautious; if you have a garden, avoid using chemicals to treat the plants because you can put your friend's life in danger.